 ISSUES (AND SUPPORTING INFORMATION SOURCES): Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact Code requirements, included as Municipal Code Chapter 16.32.20, as there would be no impacts related to infrastructure that could exacerbate d.
 Expose people or structures to significant risks, including downslope or downstream flooding or landslides, as a result of runoff, post-fire slope instability, or drainage changes?
 20d.
 Response: (Source: General Plan 2025 Figure PS-7 - In Severity Zone maps.
 Accessed: https://osfm.fire.ca.gov/media/5922.
 TRE adopted Fire Hazard No Impact.
 As described previously, the Project site is not within a and surrounded by flat areas.
 There are no slope or hillsides that would onsite drainage that would be conveyed to onsite bioretention basin with the existing condition.
 Therefore, there would be no impacts relative slope instability, or drainage changes with implementation of the d become unsus and then an ated to flooding table.
 In additi existing storm ng or landslide on, the Project n drain, which would install is consistent 21.
 MANDATORY FINDINGS OF SIGNIFICANCE. a.
 Does the project have the potential to substantially degrade the quality of the environment, substantially reduce the habitat of a fish or wildlife species, cause a fish or wildlife population to drop below self-sustaining levels, threaten to eliminate a plant or animal community, substantially reduce the number or restrict the range of a rare or an endangered plant or animal or eliminate important examples of the major periods of California history or prehistory?
 21a.
 Response: (Source: Focused Cultural Resources Survey - Historic Reso urces Assessn nent (Appendi x B. Potentially Significant Impact.
-As described previously in Section 4, Biological Resources , the Project site is within the Western Riverside County MSHCP burrowing owl survey area, and a General Biological Assessment will be prepared, that will incldue a habitat assessment for burrowing owl and appropriate measures pursuant to the Western Riverside County MSHCP.
-The General Biological Assessment will also identify any other potential of the Project to degrade the quality of the habitat of a wildlife species, cause a wildlife population to drop below self-sustaining levels, or otherwise substantially impact a plant or animal community.
-Also, as described in Section 5, Cultural Resources , the project site is largely undeveloped and does not contain any historical resources.
-However, the site has the potential to include archeological resources.
-A Phase 1 Cultural Resources Assessment will be prepared to assess the potential of the site to include significant resources.
-Therefore, potentially significant impacts have been identified, these topics will be evaluated in the EIR, and appropriate mitigation measures will be included, as necessary. b.
+As described previously in Section Western Riverside County MSHCP burrowing owl survey area, and will incldue a habitat assessment for burrowing owl and appropria MSHCP.
+The General Biological Assessment will also identify any of habitat of a wildlife species, cause a wildlife population to drop below a plant or animal community.
+Also, as described in Section 5, Cultur does not contain any historical resources.
+However, the site has the Cultural Resources Assessment will be prepared to assess the potentially significant impacts have been identified, these topics we measures will be included, as necessary. a General Biote measures potential viself-sustaining al Resources, potential to it al of the site t ological Assess oursuant to the of the Project ng levels, or of the project situally controlled include sign sment will be e Western Riv to degrade the herwise substa e is largely un- ogical resource ificant resource prepared, that erside County e quality of the antially impact developed and tes.
+A Phase 1 tes.
+Therefore, b.
 Does the project have impacts that are individually limited, but cumulatively considerable? ("Cumulatively considerable" means that the incremental effects of a project are considerable when viewed in connection with the effects of past projects, the effects of other current projects, and the effects of probable future projects)?
 21b.
 Response: (Source: previous responses) Potentially Significant Impact.
-The proposed Project's potential cuforthcoming EIR. imulatively co onsiderable imp pacts will be a nalyzed in the c.
+The proposed Project's potential cuforthcoming EIR. mulatively co onsiderable imp pacts will be a nalyzed in the c.
 Does the project have environmental effects which will cause substantial adverse effects on human beings, either directly or indirectly?